funkhaus/fuxt/README.md

 ## Basic authentication

 This theme has built in basic authentication (.htaccess) protection.
 It is enabled by default (because generally you'll want this on when deploying to public staging sites like we do at Funkhaus), you can config this under the `basic` section of `nuxt.config.js`.
 The default username is `funkhaus` and the default password is `12345`.
 It's highly recommended that you change these defaults.
+Behind the scenes we use the [nuxt-basic-auth-module](https://www.npmjs.com/package/nuxt-basic-auth-module).

 ## TODO list